sebapusch/X2CT-MMe3D/README.md

 This guide provides step-by-step instructions to run the X2CT-MMe3D API, either via Docker or manually.

+> ⚠️ Note
+> Synthetic CT volume generation is currently limited to CPU inference only, due to implementation constraints within the PerX2CT model.
+GPU support is not available at this time.
 ---

 ## 📁 Relevant files structure